benhoyt/benhoyt.github.com/writings/how-to-make-a-hash-table.md

 That's it -- the implementation ([ht.c](https://github.com/benhoyt/ht/blob/master/ht.c)) is less than 200 lines of code, including blank lines and comments.

-As this is a teaching tool and not a library, it's not very well tested.
+Beware: this is a teaching tool and not a library, so it's not very well tested.
 I would advise against using it without a bunch of further testing, checking edge cases, etc. Remember, this is unsafe C we're dealing with.
-Even while writing this I realized I'd used `malloc` instead of `calloc` to allocate the entries array, which may not have set the keys to NULL.
+Even while writing this I realized I'd used `malloc` instead of `calloc` to allocate the entries array, which may not set the keys to NULL.

 As I mentioned, I wanted to keep the implementation simple, and wasn't too worried about performance.
-However, a quick performance comparison with Go's `map` implementation shows that it fares pretty well -- it's about X times as fast (TODO).
-Speaking of Go and hash tables, it's even easier to write custom hash tables in Go, because you don't have to worry about memory allocation and freeing.
+However, a quick, non-scientific performance comparison with Go's `map` implementation shows that it fares pretty well -- with one million items, this C version is about [30% faster for lookup](https://github.com/benhoyt/ht/blob/master/samples/perfget.c) and [20% slower for insertion](https://github.com/benhoyt/ht/blob/master/samples/perfset.c).

+Speaking of Go and hash tables, it's even easier to write custom hash tables in languages like Go, because you don't have to worry so much about memory allocation and freeing.
 I recently wrote a [counter](https://github.com/benhoyt/counter) package in Go which implements a similar kind of hash table.

 There's obviously a lot more you could do with the C version.
 You could focus on safety and reliability by doing various kinds of testing.
 You could focus on performance, and reduce memory allocations, use a ["bump allocator"](https://os.phil-opp.com/allocator-designs/#bump-allocator) for the duplicated keys, store short keys inside each item struct, and so on.
 You could improve the memory usage, and tune `_ht_expand` to not double in size every time.
-Or you could add features like item removal.
+Or you could add features such as item removal.

 In any case, I hope you've enjoyed this, and maybe even learned something.
-If you can spot any bugs or have any feedback, please let me know!
+If you spot any bugs or have any feedback, please let me know!